 The Smoke Alarm Monitor detects the (T-3 tone/beeps) sounds produced by your existing smoke detector & when triggered, it transmits an encrypted wireless alarm signal to the abode Gateway and activates the gateways siren (pulsing sound).
 If your abode system is professionally monitored, this Smoke Alarm monitor when activated, will send a fire alarm signal to the monitoring service.

-If a false alarm occurs, be sure to notify the monitoring service immediately at 1-800-299-9900.
+If a false alarm occurs, be sure to notify the monitoring service immediately.
 Disarming the abode system will reset the gateway and silence the gateway sirens unless the UL listed smoke sensor continues to sound its alarm which triggers the gateway.
 The Smoke Alarm Monitor should be mounted within 5 inches of the Smoke Detector.

 The Device Dimensions are 3” X 3” X 1”